 Data vs Information

-Data is a set of signs, symbolic (text, numbers) or otherwise (visuals, sounds), to be taken at face value i.e without the mediation of interpretation.
-Information is obtained by mapping data to some symbolic representation of a domain of concern.
+Data is a set of signs, symbolic (text, numbers) or otherwise (visuals, sounds), to be taken at face value i.e independently of interpretation.
+Data may or may not be transformed into information providing it can be mapped to categories supporting the symbolic representation of a domain of concern.

 Derived vs Prime (representations)